Dynatrace-APAC/Workshop-Kubernetes-GKE/labs/lab2/README.md

-# Setting up your Kubernetes Overview Page
+# Setting up your Kubernetes Integration

-As per the official instructions [here](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/installation-and-operation/further-integrations/connect-your-kubernetes-clusters-to-dynatrace/) for the Kubernetes integration, you will need to setup an Environment Activegate first.
+As per the official instructions [here](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/monitoring/connect-kubernetes-clusters-to-dynatrace/) for the Kubernetes integration, you will need to setup an Environment Activegate first.

 ### 1. Create infrastructure and install Activegate